May 17, 2018

 La Roche College Awards Student Academic Medalist

-PITTSBURGH, May 17, 2018 – La Roche College graduate Lauren Villella received the Academic Medalist Award for achieving the highest GPA of the graduating class of 2018.
+PITTSBURGH, May 17, 2018 – La Roche University graduate Lauren Villella received the Academic Medalist Award for achieving the highest GPA of the graduating class of 2018.

 Ms. Villella said, “Receiving the Academic Medalist Award was a great honor and surprise.
 It means a great deal to me that my hard work and dedication to my studies paid off in such a memorable way.”

 The Academic Medalist award is annually awarded to a full-time student who has attended La Roche for at least four years and graduates with the top overall GPA.

 Ms. Villella, a 2014 graduate of Bishop Canevin High School, is the daughter of Anthony and Kim Villella.
 The Green Tree resident graduated with a bachelor’s degree in psychology, and a minor in professional writing and journalism.
 This year she served as editor-in-chief of The La Roche Courier, the University’s student newspaper.

 “All of the professors I had during my four years at La Roche contributed to my academic success,” Ms. Villella said.
 “I especially appreciate the professors who took the time to meet with me one-on-one to review material and who provided feedback on my papers and assignments.”